pushpakGD/pushpakGD/README.md

    - Develop data-driven strategies 📚
    - Solve intriguing data challenges 🧩

-👨🏻‍💻 **Let's Connect**: I'm always eager to collaborate and explore new opportunities in the realm of data analysis.
+👨🏻‍💻 **Let's Connect**: I’m currently looking for analyst positions, including but not limited to: data analyst, business analyst, customer/sales analyst, operations analyst.
+I'm always eager to collaborate and explore new opportunities in the realm of data analysis.
 Feel free to reach out to me via:
    - [LinkedIn](https://www.linkedin.com/in/pushpakd226/) for professional connections 🤝
    - [Email](mailto:pushpakgdca@gmail.com) for inquiries and discussions 📧